Close Banner

 • Close out all other unnecessary apps.

-• Have someone pull up a world clock to count down to noon (we use the second hand on our Apple Watch, which works pretty well.
+• Have someone pull up a world clock to count down to join time (we use the second hand on our Apple Watch, which works pretty well.
 It's about a half second faster than the world clock.

 • A few minutes to an hour before noon, open the Disneyland app and tap on the three horizontal lines at the bottom right-hand corner.
 Our preferred option is to use the Virtual Queues box on the home screen.